 |

-joule (J) in honor of James Prescott Joule, a 19th century English physicist,
+abbreviated capital J in honor of James Prescott Joule—a 19th century English physicist,

 energy conservation.

-is defined as the potential energy of separated charge, per unit of charge (q) :
+field and is defined as energy per unit of charge (q ):

 |